blobaa/attestation-protocol-ts/README.md

 #### createClaim

-This API lets you create verifiable claim.
+This API lets you create authenticated claim.

 ````typescript
 import { claim, CreateClaimParams } from 'attestation-protocol-ts'